vikas-0/GeekyHub/content/post/using-one-signal-with-react-js/index.md

 title: "How to use OneSignal with ReactJs"
 date: 2021-01-09T18:16:00+05:30
 tags: ['React', 'Tutorials', 'Javascript']
-description: Exploring the possiblity to use OneSignal with ReactJs with existing service worker
+description: Exploring the possibility of using OneSignal with ReactJS and an existing service worker.
 author: "Vikas Kumar"
 ShowToc: false
 TocOpen: false